VoidChicken/hm-e/README.md

-# hm-e
+# Hm Engine (hm-e)
-An engine created within OpenGL (and other possible resources).
+An engine created using OpenGL.
 Currently working on a release for Windows.
+Linux is planned.